Gig Morton: Early life

 Gig Morton was born March 22, 1996, in Comox, British Columbia.
-"Gig" is Morton's given name and, when asked about where the name originated during an interview with Celebuzz, Morton explained—"It's actually my real name that's on my birth certificate.
-It's a funny story: when my dad was little—my dad's name is Gary—his little brother couldn't say Gary, so he called him ‘Gig’ and that became his nickname.
+"Gig" is Morton's given name, originating from, his father's childhood nickname — as he explained in an interview, "When my dad was little—my dad's name is Gary—his little brother couldn't say Gary, so he called him ‘Gig’ and that became his nickname.
 And everyone calls him Gig besides my Nana, my dad’s mom."

 Raised in Courtenay, British Columbia, Morton began acting at age seven when his sisters were doing community theatre.
 His mother and sisters convinced him to audition, and he ended up landing his first role in the Rainbow Youth Theatre's production of The Wizard of Oz.
 After discovering his love for musical theatre, Morton would go on to appear in numerous musical stage productions, including lead roles in the Vanier Senior Secondary's production of Adventures in the Forest, the Red Room Studio's production of Oliver! and the Courtenay Little Theatre's production of Peter Pan.